mcombeau/ft_transcendance/notes.md

-- Appearance

-  - CSS fix buttons

 - Bugs

   - all libraries are in latest stable version
   - remove unused libraries/modules + fix dependancy issues on frontend backend container creation?
   - Fix offline/online AGAIN
   - grosse photo marche pas
   - quand fiona se connecte ça marche pas (avec 42)
   - button challenge in profile doesn't work
   - change size game window height

 - Check

   - check it is ok to see status onlines for people not friends with

 - Project validation